-· , 1 Fleece Jacket Mid-weight 200-weight fleece jacket, should be layerable beneath your puffy. \$70-\$150 1 Rain Jackets & Rain Pants All rainwear must be 100% waterproof, not water resistant!
+1 Fleece Jacket Mid-weight 200-weight fleece jacket, should be layerable beneath your puffy. \$70-\$150 1 Rain Jackets & Rain Pants All rainwear must be 100% waterproof, not water resistant!
 Rain jackets should have a hood.
 "Breathable" fabrics like Gore-Tex are highly recommended. \$75+ for pair HEAD & HANDS Quantity Item Description Price Range Check List 1 Warm Hat Fleece, polyester, and wool all appropriate.
 Should cover ears or have ear flaps.
-No cotton. \$5 - \$15 1 Sun Hat Should have a brim to cover your face, for added protection use one with a brim all the way around base.
+No cotton. \$5 - \$15 1 Sun Hat Should have a brim to cover your face, for added protection use one with a brim all the way around.
 Should be made out of softer materials so it can get folded up easily if needed.
 Baseball caps are fine.
-Bring from home 1 Liner or Lightweight Gloves Usually made from fleece, wool, or synthetic materials. \$10 - \$30 FEET Quantity Item Description Price Range Check List 1-2 Synthetic Liner Socks (Optional though recommended) Lightweight, flat-knit provides a close fit for a protective second skin that prevents blisters.
+Bring from home 1 Midweight Gloves Usually made from fleece, wool, or synthetic materials. \$10 - \$30 FEET Quantity Item Description Price Range Check List 1-2 Synthetic Liner Socks (Optional , recommended) Lightweight, flat-knit provides a close fit for a protective second skin that prevents blisters.
 Should be worn under heavier socks to prevent blisters.
 Need to be at least crew-height.
 No cotton. \$5 - \$9 2-3 Mid-Weight Wool Hiking Socks These socks are worn on top of the liner socks.
-Need to come up to the middle of your shin. \$10 - \$25/pair 1 pr Hiking Boots See your Boot Guide for more information. \$120+ 1 pr Camp Shoes or Running Shoes "Camp" shoes should be close-toed, secure, lightweight and dry quickly.
+Need to come up to the middle of your shin. \$10 - \$25/pair 1 pr Hiking Boots See the online Boot Guide for more information. \$120+ 1 pr Camp Shoes or Running Shoes "Camp" shoes should be closed-toe, secure, lightweight, and quick drying.
 These are typically worn around camp to give your feet a break after wearing hiking boots all day.
 It's cool at night in Joshua Tree, so running shoes may be preferred.
-Bring from home PERSONAL ITEMS Quantity Price Check ~~~ Item Description Item Description Range List 1 pr Sunglasses w/Keeper Strap Bring an eyewear retainer with them, such as Croakies or Chums.
-Essential to protect your eyes in a sunny environment!
-Range \$25+ List 1 pr Sunglasses Bring an eyewear retainer with them, such as Croakies or Chums.
-List
+Bring from home PERSONAL ITEMS Quantity Item Description Price Range Check List 1 pr Sunglasses w/Keeper Strap Bring an eyewear retainer with them, such as Croakies or Chums.
+Essential to protect your eyes in a sunny environment! \$25+ 1 Headlamp + Batteries A "hands free" LED headlamp.
+No flashlights.
+Bring one set of batteries. \$15 - \$35 3+ Fabric Face Masks An acceptable mask must be able to cover the wearer's nose and chin and fit snugly against the side of the face.
+The mask should be secured with ties or ear loops and include multiple layers of fabric.
+Not accepted: Masks with exhalation valves or vents, bandanas, or buffs.
+Bring from home 2 Cotton Bandanas Great as a washcloth and for hygiene.
+Not to be used for face coverings. \$1 - \$5